rexresearch

 Alcohol has been proven to be an effective surface sanitizer

 against MRSA.
-Quaternary ammonium can be used in conjunction with
+Quaternary ammonium can be used in conjunction

-prevention of nosocomial infections involves routine and terminal
+action.[37]
+The prevention of nosocomial infections involves

-(NAV-CO2) do not corrode metals or plastics used in medical
+Carbon Dioxide systems (NAV-CO2) do not corrode metals or

-environments and do not contribute to antibacterial resistance.
+plastics used in medical environments and do not contribute to

 In healthcare environments, MRSA can survive on surfaces and